Aidar5/nattoeng/docs/source/exercises/15_exercises.rst

 For interface Eth 0/0, you should generate this description  ``description Connected to SW1 port Eth 0/1``.

-Function should return a dictionary in which keys are interface names and values are command that defines interface description:
+Function should return a dictionary where keys are interface names and values are command that defines interface description:

 ::